 But to access the ISOs in the extended range higher than 12800 you have to use the H setting on the ISO dial.
-But there's a little catch: the H setting is essentially a manual setting that gives you either 25600 or 51200, but not both at once.
+But there's also another little catch: the H setting is essentially a manual setting that gives you either 25600 or 51200, but not both at once.
 Think of it as similar to a customizable button--you have to set which of those two ISO settings you want the H button to be.
 You can set H to be 25600 or 51200.

 To set it, you go into the menu system on the back screen.
 Go down the general settings tab (the wrench) and then to Button/Dial Setting.

 In the menu below that, scroll down to ISO Dial Setting (H).